 The CLA membership includes more than 2000 national and international members, from all walks of life, that share a common interest in studing and preserving the American longrifle, related accoutrements and other art forms that embraced the American longrifle culture.

 The organization was founded in 1996.
-A group of 47 founding members joined the CLA in 1997, a Board of Directors was formed that year and the CLA held its first annual show and meeting was held in July of that year at the Radisson Airport Hotel in Cincinnati, Ohio.
-Today, the CLA has more than 2,000 members and holds its annual meeting and 350 table show at the Lexpo Convention Center in Lexington, KY in August of each year.
+A group of 47 founding members joined the CLA in 1997, a Board of Directors was formed that year and the CLA held its first annual show and meeting in July of that year at the Radisson Airport Hotel in Cincinnati, Ohio.
+Today, the CLA has more than 2,000 members and holds its annual meeting and 350 table show at the Central Bank Center, formerly known as the Lexington Convention Center, in Lexington, KY in August of each year.

 History of the Contemporary Longrifle Association

-On July 31, August 1 and 2 1997, the first annual CLA meeting and show was held at the Radisson Airport Hotel in Cincinnati, Ohio.
+On July 31, August 1, and 2 1997, the first annual CLA meeting and show was held at the Radisson Airport Hotel in Cincinnati, Ohio.
 This show was a huge success and membership doubled in the course of a few months.
-This show was a sell out and all attendees raved about the overall quality of the show; especially the quality of the workmanship displayed, and the instant camaraderie during the show.
-The vision continued as the group developers supporte a Governance Committee comprised of volunteer members that became the Board of Directors and Officers.
-Wallace Gusler became the CLA’s first chairperson, Gordon Barlow was named Executive Director and Rachel Nolen, Administrative Director.
+This show was a sell-out, and all attendees raved about the overall quality of the show; especially the quality of the workmanship displayed, and the instant camaraderie during the show.
+The vision continued as the group developers supported a Governance Committee comprised of volunteer members that became the Board of Directors and Officers.
+Wallace Gusler became the CLA’s first chairperson, Gordon Barlow was named Executive Director, and Rachel Nolen, was named Administrative Director.

 At the 1998 annual meeting and show held at the Radisson Airport Hotel in Cincinnati, Ohio, the Association By-laws were adopted by the membership.
 The first Board of Directors and Officers were elected with Gordon Barlow serving as honorary President and co-chairman of the annual meeting and show.